Ichimoku cloud analysis: GBP/USD, NZD/USD, XAU/USD

 GBP/USD, “Great Britain Pound vs US Dollar”

-GBP/USD is correcting in a Triangle pattern.
+GBPUSD has secured above the support level.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the lower border of the indicator at 1.2465 is expected, followed by a decline to 1.2295.
+A test of the Kijun-Sen line at 1.2415 is expected, followed by a decline to 1.2235.
 An additional signal confirming the decline will be a rebound from the upper border of the descending channel.
 The scenario can be cancelled by a breakout of the upper border of the Cloud, securing above 1.2565, which will mean further growth to 1.2655.
-Meanwhile, the decline could be confirmed by a breakout of the lower border of the Triangle pattern, securing under 1.2385.

 NZD/USD, “New Zealand Dollar vs US Dollar”

-NZD/USD is pushing off the upper border of a Double Bottom reversal pattern.
-The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the lower border of the Cloud at 0.6255 is expected, followed by a rise to 0.6375.
-An additional signal confirming the rise will be a rebound from the upper border of the descending channel.
-The scenario can be cancelled by a breakout of the lower border of the Cloud, securing under 0.6210, which will mean a further decline to 0.6115.
+NZD/USD is rebounding from the lower border of the descending channel.
+The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
+A test of the Tenkan-Sen line at 0.6135 is expected, followed by a decline to 0.5935.
+An additional signal confirming the decline will be a rebound from the upper border of the descending channel.
+The scenario can be cancelled by a breakout of the upper border of the Cloud, securing above 0.6305, which will mean further growth to 0.6405.

 XAU/USD, “Gold vs US Dollar”

-Gold is testing the lower border of a Triangle pattern.
-The instrument is going below the Ichimoku Cloud, which suggests a bearish trend.
-A test of the Tenkan-Sen line at 1980 is expected, followed by a decline to 1915.
+Gold is testing the lower border of the Triangle pattern.
+The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
+A test of the lower border of the indicator at 1970 is expected, followed by a decline to 1920.
 An additional signal confirming the decline will be a rebound from the upper border of the Triangle pattern.
-The scenario can be cancelled by a breakout of the upper border of the Cloud, securing above 2010, which will mean further growth to 2045.
-Meanwhile, the decline could be confirmed by a breakout of the lower border of the Triangle pattern, securing under 1950.
+The scenario can be cancelled by a breakout of the upper border of the Cloud, securing above 2005, which will mean further growth to 2035.
+Meanwhile, the decline could be confirmed by a breakout of the lower border of the Triangle pattern, securing under 1945.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.